 Please keep in mind that actions such as inappropriate face paint or chants that have a Native American origin create an inaccurate and demeaning portrayal of the tribe's heritage.
 Historically, the Chippewas were hunters and gatherers.
 They donned war paint only in protecting their families when under attack.

 As a reminder, multiple stripes — vertically, horizontally or zig-zag as shown below — are hurtful.
-Chief Frank Cloutier, a proud member of the Saginaw Chippewa Indian Tribe, describes it this way:
+Frank Cloutier, public relations director and a proud member of the Saginaw Chippewa Indian Tribe, describes it this way:

 "Central Michigan University and the Saginaw Chippewa Indian Tribe have worked collaboratively for many years to embrace the cultural differences — and similarities — within our community.
 Together, we have been responsive and proactive with opportunities to strengthen one another by celebrating and embracing each other's beliefs and policies.

 "Wearing war paint, adorning your person with feathers or simulating a tomahawk chop are not respectful actions nor a correct depiction of the Anishnaabeg people.